Splatting an argument does not obey left-to-right execution order

 This code appears to have been introduced into Rails recently, and I will file a separate issue to change it to be more explicit about ordering.

-Updated by headius (Charles Nutter) over 3 years ago
+Updated by headius (Charles Nutter) almost 5 years ago

 It is worth mentioning that if the splatted value is not an array, we can see that

 shift.
 That makes this even more unintuitive, since the calls happen in proper order but the assembly of the args list happens in the wrong order.

 a = Object.new a.instance_variable_set :@ary, [1, 2] def a.to_a p :to_a @ary end def a.shift p :shift @ary.shift end def f(*x) p x end f(*a, a.shift) __END__ Output on MRI: :to_a :shift [2, 1] Output on JRuby: :to_a :shift [1, 2, 1]